Open Agent Toolkit

 Purpose:

-• Validate AGENTS.md to CLAUDE.md pointer integrity
+• Validate project-scoped AGENTS.md to CLAUDE.md integrity

 Key behavior:

-• Reports ok, missing, and content_mismatch states
+• Reports ok, missing, content_mismatch, and stray states

 • Exit code 0 when all entries are valid, 1 when drift is detected